rwberendsen/grupr/internal/snowflake/README.md

 - revoke read access on X from product A (by revoking the database role)
 - transfer ownership of X from product A to product B, copying outbound grants

+TODO: check if it makes sense to transfer ownership first thing, because it appears that when we grant privileges on objects using the grupr role, the grantor listed is the owner of the object, not the role issuing the grant.
+It will be more correct if the grantor would be the product write role, rather than whatever role existed before that originally created the objects in question.
+Validate this behaviour in Snowflake.

 Between these steps, odd situations can exist, where product B has read access, but no ownership yet.
 Eventually though, even if Grupr for some reason crashed in between, it will converge on the desired end state.